Lomatia myricoides: Distribution and habitat

 The range is from the New South Wales Central Coast south into eastern Victoria to the Dandenong Ranges.
 Lomatia myricoides is found in moist sheltered areas such as riverbank forests and montane forest, on loamy or sandy alluvial, or on basalt-derived soils.
 Associated species along watercourses include watergum (Tristaniopsis laurina), grey myrtle (Backhousia myrtifolia), cedar wattle (Acacia elata), coachwood (Ceratopetalum apetalum), tantoon (Leptospermum polygalifolium) and coral fern (Gleichenia dicarpa).
 Montane trees that L. myricoides grows as an understory with include broad-leaved manna gum (Eucalyptus mannifera), broad-leaved peppermint (E. dives), as well as the shrubs daphne heath (Brachyloma daphnoides) and prickly broom heath (Monotoca scoparia).

 Ecology

 It has a woody lignotuber, from which it regenerates after bushfire.
 Small ants and flies forage for nectar in the flowers.

-Cultivation
+Use in horticulture

 Not commonly seen in cultivation, Lomatia myricoides grows in semi-shade in situations with some moisture.
 It appears to tolerate Phytophthora cinnamomi.

 Joseph Maiden reported that its wood was light and hard, and easily worked.